 As part of broader EU regulations, all companies, including sole operators, who handle customers’ personal information are required to register with the Office of the Information and Data Protection Commissioner.

-There are a fairly wide variety of companies that won’t have to register, but it is best to err on the safe side and check if your company falls into the category of ones who do.
+There are a fairly wide variety of companies that won’t have to register, but it is best to err on the side of caution and check if your company falls into the category of ones who do.

 What Details are Required for Company Formation in Malta?